Kaltsoon/data-management-and-databases/exercises/sql-exercises-6.md

 > Create a Word document named `sql_exercises_6_YOURFAMILYNAME.docx`.
 For all the SQL queries, please copy and paste both **the SQL statement and a [screenshot](https://www.take-a-screenshot.org/) of the result** into your Word document.
 Do not worry about formatting.
 Finally, submit the Word document to Moodle.

 > [!TIP]
 > Especially with the join operations, we need to understand the relationships between the tables.
-Use the **Database Diagram** in this week's "Materials" section on the course outline page to understand the primary and foreign key relationships of the tables.
+Use the **Database Diagram** in this week's "Materials" section on Moodle's "Course outline" page to understand the primary and foreign key relationships of the tables.

 ## 1.